 It will seem fanciful, but it reflects the three products that Bentley hopes to insist on for the next 10 years:

 I find it very interesting, the refreshment of what it means to return to talent; That beyond presenting us canned solutions at the table challenges us to dream about New ways To take advantage of it Magic Lamp.
-And is that the talent is in what we do with conventional tools, see what they did "Damn"The Hoover Dam Bypass can make us forget that the design was made with simple tools such as Microstation, not to mention Expressway Bridge Design in Lu Zhuojun's AutoCAD / Microstation hybrid.
+And the fact is that the talent is in what we do with conventional tools, see what the “Damn"The Hoover Dam Bypass can make us forget that the design was made with simple tools such as Microstation, not to mention Expressway Bridge Design in Lu Zhuojun's AutoCAD / Microstation hybrid.